top of page

 What kinds of digital tools can I expect to work with?

 JASP+ is all about exploration, access, and love for humanities education!
 Participants will have the opportunity to experiment with as many of the digital tools listed below as they would like–without the pressure to produce a polished project.
 JASP+ prioritizes teachers’ professional expertise in their subjects and interest in digital tools.
-We’re excited to offer collaborative support in the following tools:
+Last year, we were excited to offer collaborative support in the following tools:

 Knightlab Storymap + Knightlab Timeline + Adobe Express